Fulvio Pea: Serie C

 He was head coach of Lega Pro club Monza for the 2014–15 season.
 After spending one year with Monza, Pea became head coach of Cremonese, until leaving the club in January 2016.
 Pea then became the head coach of Pro Piacenza, having joined in July 2016.
 He renewed the contract in June 2017.
 He was relieved of his duties on 15 April 2018.

-Hebar Pazardzhik
+Nanjing City and FC Hebar

+On 13 April 2021, Pea became head coach of Nanjing City.

-On 13 June 2022 Pea was announced as the head coach of newly promoted Bulgarian First Professional Football League club, FC Hebar Pazardzhik.
+On 13 June 2022, Pea was announced as the head coach of newly promoted Bulgarian First Professional Football League club, FC Hebar.